lonycell/grafana.v7/docs/sources/features/datasources/loki.md

 weight = 6
 +++

-# Using Loki in Grafana
+# Using Loki in ThingSPIN

-> BETA: Querying Loki data requires Grafana's Explore section.
+> BETA: Querying Loki data requires ThingSPIN's Explore section.
-> Grafana v6.x comes with Explore enabled by default.
+> ThingSPIN v6.x comes with Explore enabled by default.
-> In Grafana v5.3.x and v5.4.x. you need to enable Explore manually.
+> In ThingSPIN v5.3.x and v5.4.x. you need to enable Explore manually.
-> Viewing Loki data in dashboard panels is supported in Grafana v6.4+.
+> Viewing Loki data in dashboard panels is supported in ThingSPIN v6.4+.

-Grafana ships with built-in support for Loki, Grafana's log aggregation system.
+ThingSPIN ships with built-in support for Loki, ThingSPIN's log aggregation system.
 Just add it as a data source and you are ready to query your log data in [Explore]({{< relref "../explore" >}}).

 ## Adding the data source

-1. Open Grafana and make sure you are logged in.
+1. Open ThingSPIN and make sure you are logged in.
 2. In the side menu under the `Configuration` link you should find a link named `Data Sources`.
 3. Click the `Add data source` button at the top.
 4. Select `Loki` from the list of data sources.